This page was generated from examples/LifecycleModel/Cycles_tutorial.ipynb.

 LC_agent = PerfForesightConsumerType(**LifeCycle_dictionary)

-To solve the model, we use the \(\texttt{solve}\) method method finds value and consumption function.
-In case of \(\Gamma_t \neq 1.0\), these functions are defined on the normalized by :math:`Y_t` space of the cash-in hands arguments.
-It is important to remember that, when you will plot them.
+To solve the model, we use the solve method method to find the optimal consumption function in each period.
+In case of \(\Gamma_t \neq 1.0\), these functions are defined on the normalized by :math:`Y_t` space of the cash-on-hand argument.

 [5]: